Chadrack09/data-structure-java/README.md

 Data in a Linked List is stored and removed dynamically, the program creates and deletes nodes as necessary.

 >**Note:** Stacks and Queues are linear data structures as well.
 Trees are non-linear data structures.
 Insertion in a Linked List is fast.
 Linked List can be maintained in sorted order simply by inserting each new elements at the proper point in the list.
-Implementation of [Linked List - java package](src/main/java/za/ac/cput/linkedlist) ✍🏾
+See implementation of [Linked List - java package](src/main/java/za/ac/cput/linkedlist) ✍🏾

 **Role:** Linked Lists are appropriate when the number of data elements to be represented in the data structure is unpredictable.
 Linked List are dynamic compared to conventional Java arrays, so they can increase and decrease as necessary.